HaveAGitGat/HBBatchBeast/README.md

 After it a bit more testing it seems that weird things can happen if you monitor a folder which is being downloaded to.
 It seems sometimes conversions start before a file has fully downloaded.
 To solve this, I recommend using a temporary download folder before moving completed files into your HBBB source folder.

-If you use a download program which has an 'incomplete downloads' folder etc, do not put that folder inside your main source folder else you'll end up converting each file twice.
+If you use a download program which has an 'incomplete downloads' folder etc, do not put that folder inside your main source folder else you may end up converting each file twice.

+The program won't work properly if you put the destination folder in a folder inside the source folder because the program is recreating the source folder structure inside the destination folder structure.
+It will cause an infinite loop of creating more and more sub-folders each time you run the program.
+So it will NOT work properly if you do this:

+Source:
+D:\Videos

+Destination:
+D:\Videos\Converted

+It will work properly if you do this etc:
+Source:
+D:\Videos

+Destination:
+D:\Converted